 Upload Your Photo: Incoming students who have activated their UNI should upload their photo directly to the University ID processing site by clicking on the submit photo icon below.
 Failure to do so may cause extended wait times when picking up ID cards.
 The photo must be passport-style and meet the below specifications:

-To prevent possible identity fraud, whether first time issuance or replacement card, all cardholders are required to pick up their TC ID Card in person.
+To prevent possible identity fraud, whether first-time issuance or replacement card, all cardholders are required to pick up their TC ID Card in person and show a valid government issued Photo ID.